 - You give up the idea.
 That’s probably not what you really want to do…

 - You try to wing it.
 That’s probably going to result in you giving up because you will likely fail (although you may be one of the few ones that nail it out of luck)

 - You try to find a job in slaughterhouses in the UK.
 Likely to get it, unlikely to like it (if you want clinical practice, of course)

 - You set yourself up to compete with other clinicians and get a job in the area that you want to develop your career in

 Of course, for most vets interested in clinical practice, number 4 is the desirable option.
 It can be done, but the rules are now also different from before.
 Before, nailing your job application would bring you to the UK.
 If you had a good application, you could get interviews.
 You didn’t need a lot of experience to have a good application if you knew the rules of the game.
 This is no longer the case.
 You now need to upskill yourself in order to be a desirable candidate and create a good job application.

-Upskilling yourself is now a necessary step if you want to compete in the UK market.
+Upskilling yourself is now a necessary step if you want to compete with other small animal vets for a UK job.
 It’s no longer a luxury, it’s something you have to do if you want a real chance of success.

 This is why we will approach each of these skills next.